HosnaJabbari/Knotty/README.md

 For general usage, Sparse CCJ is recommended to be used.

 The different versions are as follows:
-Original CCJ is the original CCJ detailed in "Algorithms for prediction of RNA pseudoknotted secondary structures" (https://open.library.ubc.ca/cIRcle/collections/ubctheses/24/items/1.0167140).
+Original CCJ is the original CCJ detailed in ["Algorithms for prediction of RNA pseudoknotted secondary structures"](https://open.library.ubc.ca/cIRcle/collections/ubctheses/24/items/1.0167140).
 Modified CCJ is a version of Original CCJ that uses the DP09 energy model.
 Sparse CCJ is a "sparsified" version of Modified CCJ that uses less memory than any of the other versions.